Niels-Skovgaard-Jensen/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction/README.md

 ```

-All of the datasets are included in a raw .txt format in the repository, but they are used in serialized form throughout the package and notebooks.
-To turn all the datatsets into serialized form the SerializeAllDatasets script can be used.
-Inside the script.
+The repository includes all of the datasets in raw .txt format, but they are used in serialized form throughout the package and notebooks.
+To convert all the datasets into serialized form, the SerializeAllDatasets script can be used inside the script.
 ```
 python usr/Supervised-Machine-Learning-for-Space-Antenna-Performance-Prediction\notebooks\Training Scripts\SerializeAllDatasets.py
 ```